Effective as of March 7, 2025

 (viii) Oversee management in the safeguarding of assets through the maintenance of appropriate accounting, financial and other controls.

-(ix) Provide regular oversight of the enterprise risk management policies and processes, including reviews of operational, financial, investment, legal, regulatory, compliance, strategic, competitive, environmental, social and governance risks.
+(ix) Provide regular oversight of the enterprise risk management policies and processes, including reviews of operational, financial, investment, capital structure and management, legal, regulatory, compliance, strategic, competitive and other risks.

 (x) Establish Board committees as required or appropriate for purposes of executing any delegated responsibilities from the Board.
 The standing committees of the Board shall be: (1) Audit and Enterprise Risk, (2) Executive, (3) Governance and Nominating, (4) Human Resources and Compensation and (5) Investment.
 Each committee shall operate pursuant to a Board-approved charter, and there shall be a management liaison for each committee.
 The Board shall appoint committee members annually and oversee the performance and operation of the committees.

-(xi) Determine the form and amount of compensation for Directors, taking into account their responsibilities as such and as members or chairs of Board committee.
+(xi) Determine the form and amount of compensation for Directors, taking into account their responsibilities as such and as members or chairs of Board committees.

 COMPOSITION OF THE BOARD